- Sochi 2014

 - Combined – Pentathlon

 Who is eligible for Athletics?
-Athletes with a physical impairment, vision impairment or intellectual disability.
+Athletes with a physical impairment, vision impairment or intellectual impairment.

 What are the classes?
 Athletes are classified into classes depending on their functional ability.
 Athletes are given classifications with a prefix T or F to indicate the different events, T indicates track events and F indicates field events.